lawrencelogoh/lawrencelogoh.github.io/blog/src/2024_plans.md

 I'm still going to be learning but I'll be writing a lot of ~~bad~~ software so that I can get better.

 ## Money
 The goal is the same as last year $2000/month.

 ## Other skills
-This year, the focus is on design.
+This year, the main focus is on design.
 Mainly graphic design and UI/UX design.
 I will focus on writing and making music with a DAW as well.